SALT Review: 2026 Bitcoin Loan Comparison

 How fast does SALT fund loans?

 SALT typically funds within 1–2 business days.
-Loan terms: 1, 3, or 5 years.
+Loan terms: 1, 3, or 5 years; rates increase with term length; 70% LTV available on 1-year only.
 Actual timing may vary based on verification requirements and your specific situation.

 What fees does SALT charge?